-Chapter Three: The disses begin
+Chapter Three: The Disses Begin

 Their relationship finally took a turn in 2011 when Watch the Throne was announced.
 Before Kanye West and JAY-Z's historic collaboration, Drake and Lil Wayne were already working on a joint project.

 "We still got to do that album," Drake said about his Lil Wayne project.
 "I heard some other guys are coming out with an album, too.
 There's two other rappers that are coming out with an album together...
 I don't know where they got that idea."

-Chapter Four: OVO Fest reconciliation
+Chapter Four: OVO Fest Reconciliation

 "Me and Hov would've never made Watch the Throne if this n*gga wasn't putting pressure on us like that, so I just wanna pay my respects," he told the audience.
 Drake would go on to suggest that night was "the most important moment in my career."

-"Me and Ye just fell into this thing where we hadn’t actually talked to each other in so long that all this stuff got built up.
-Sometimes you just have to find the opportunity to tell someone that you really like and respect them.
+"Me and Ye just fell into this thing where we hadn’t actually talked to each other in so long that all this stuff got built up," Drake said.
+"Sometimes you just have to find the opportunity to tell someone that you really like and respect them.
 After that, everything can move forward.
 Hopefully we give the world what they want, because I know they want it.
 I know me and Ye could do some crazy shit together."

-Chapter Five: Joint album rumors
+Chapter Five: Joint Album Rumors

-In 2015, Kanye West confirmed on The Breakfast Club that he and Drake were “gonna do an album together...
+In 2015, Kanye confirmed on The Breakfast Club that he and Drake were “gonna do an album together...
 It might happen...
 But he's probably going to be mad that I mentioned it on your show."

-He further states, "The ‘Wolves’ song came from a conversation that me and Drake had where we was gonna do an album together, and the album was called Wolves.
+He further states, "The "Wolves" song came from a conversation that me and Drake had where we was gonna do an album together, and the album was called Wolves.
 I asked him and we talked about it and he said yeah, we was gonna do it, he was sending beats back and forth.
 It might happen 'cause I threw that out there."

-Chapter Six: Mystery billboards
+Chapter Six: Mystery Billboards

 In August 2016, rumors of their joint album resurfaced after mysterious billboards that feature both logos from OVO and G.O.O.D.
 Music.